adaur/FluxRewrite-Essentials/ReadMe.txt

 ##                     		 * Rewrites all the URL seen in index.php, viewtopic.php, viewforum.php, search.php, edit.php, post.php, delete.php
 ##                    		 * Replaces all special caracters like "é" or "ç" by regular caracters like "e" or "c"
 ##                    		 * Deletes words of 3 letters or less
+##						  It also includes a very cool sitemap, thanks to Smartys (author) and premier.
 ##
 ## 		  Affected files: index.php
 ##                    	  viewforum.php